hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 * `smoothLength`: defines a window, larger than the `binSize`, to average the number of reads over.
 This helps produce a more continuous plot.
 * `centerReads`: reads are centered with respect to the fragment length as specified by `extendReads`.
 This option is useful to get a sharper signal around enriched regions.

 We will be using the bare minimum of parameters as shown in the code below.
-We decrease the bin soze to increase our resolution of the track (this also means larger file size).
+We decrease the bin size to increase the resolution of the track (this also means larger file size).
 If you are interested, feel free to test out some of the other parameters to create different bigWig files.
-You can load them into a genome viewer and observe the differences.
+You can load them into a genome viewer like IGV and observe the differences.

 ```bash
 $ bamCoverage -b ~/chipseq_workshop/results/bowtie2/wt_sample2_chip_final.bam \